This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Mirrors

-With the exception of the one at Ernie’s, there are no mirrors in the film until Judy comes into the picture.
+With the exception of the one at Ernie’s where we first see Madeleine, there are no mirrors in the film until Judy comes into the picture.
 Then we have several scenes of her in front of a mirror.
 This is because she is a reflection of Madeleine—the same, but slightly off.
 Alternatively, it’s because she forces Scottie to see and confront his own reflection, his own dark side.
-With Scottie and Madeleine the intrigue was more on her mind and how in control of it she was.
-With Judy, the focus is entirely on her looks, objectifying and controlling her through them, like a woman doing hair and makeup in front of the mirror.
+Madeleine lived in the moment where with Judy, the focus is entirely on her looks, objectifying and controlling her through them, like a woman doing hair and makeup in front of the mirror.
+Even that first shot of a mirror at Ernie’s could represent a visual clue to the viewer that the Elsters have another side to them they haven’t revealed to Scottie yet.

 Repetitions

-The chase in the beginning matches the chase of Madeleine up the tower, with the vertigo and music cues being the link, as well as what it means for Scottie—failing due to his vertigo yet again.
+The chase in the beginning matches the chase of Madeleine up the tower, with the vertigo shot and music cues being the link, as well as what it means for Scottie—failing due to his fear of heights yet again.

-Midge listening to Mozart while talking to Scottie is mirrored in her apartment and hospital.
+Midge listening to Mozart while talking to Scottie is mirrored in her apartment at the beginning and the hospital where he recuperates.

 Scottie says “hey!
-Wait a minute!” to Midge before they visit Pop and she repeats the same phrase to him after the next scene.
+Wait a minute!” to Midge before they visit Pop and she repeats the same phrase to him after they leave.

 Scottie admiring Madeleine at Ernie’s, the art gallery and outside her apartment will be mirrored after Scottie searches for the dead Madeleine in vain later.
-The famous profile shot at Ernie’s will be mirrored when he sees Judy for the first time and again in Judy’s apartment after their first date.
+The famous profile shot at Ernie’s will be mirrored as he drives Madeleine to the sequoias, then when sees Judy for the first time and again in Judy’s apartment after their first date when she’s in silhouette.

 Madeleine opening the window of the McKittrick hotel to check for Scottie will be repeated by Judy at the Hotel Empire.

 Scottie prompting Madeleine to sit in front of the fire of his apartment will be repeated with Judy.
-As will him prompting her to drink to alleviate pain—the second instance however, the pain is caused by his own actions.
+As will him prompting her to drink a shot of liquor to alleviate pain—the second instance however, the pain is caused by his own actions.
+He even says the same thing both times: “drink this straight down, just like medicine.”

 Madeleine/Judy and Scottie kiss only four times in the whole film—the beach, the horse carriages, and twice in Judy’s apartment.
-The blue, then black then green backgrounds in each represent the external forces that created yet doom their pairing, those being Gavin/deception, Carlotta/domination, Madeleine/obsession.
+The blue, then black then green backgrounds in each instance represent the external forces that created yet doomed their pairing, those being Gavin/deception, Carlotta/possession, Madeleine/obsession.
 The first kiss is genuinely touching and romantic.
 The second is desperate and strained.
-The third is tragic and upsetting.
-The fourth might not even count to be honest—it’s a few shorter pecks on the lips as opposed to one sustained smooch, they’re further away from the camera and the music is quieter.
+The third is tragic and horrifying.
+(The fourth might not even count to be honest—it’s a few shorter pecks on the lips as opposed to one sustained smooch, they’re further away from the camera and the music is quieter.
 But regardless, it’s an interesting role reversal of the second in front of the carriages.
-This time Judy is the one trying to enjoy the moment while Scottie is preoccupied with the tower when before it was the other way around.
+This time Judy is the one trying to enjoy the moment while Scottie is preoccupied with the tower when in kiss #2 it was the other way around.)

 Similarly, the two times they drive to the mission are mirrors of each other.
 In each, Scottie is smiling while Judy/Madeleine is apprehensive.
-Of course, the second time around Scottie is smiling with sinister intentions.
+Of course, the second time around Scottie is smiling with sinister intentions rather than selfless admiration.

 Scottie asks Madeleine where she is twice, at the forest and in the stable.
 Both times she responds “here with you.”

 OVERALL these repeated scenes/actions/visuals make the film feel self-contained, as if we are trapped in a cycle we can never break free from.
 Again, it’s similar to the thought processes of a person with obsession, constantly cycling back to the same memories endlessly.
 Along with the score doing the same, the background info on Carlotta (a legacy Madeleine is predicted to repeat and Judy unwittingly fulfills) as well as the visual motifs of the bars and spirals, this repetition creates a feeling that we are trapped by destiny.
-Touching on the theme of madness, the definition of insanity is repeating the same actions yet expecting a different outcome.
-Regarding the theme of possession, it furthers the idea of a puppet repeating the actions and tragedy of the malevolent apparition.
+Touching on the theme of madness, the definition of insanity is repeating the same actions yet expecting a different outcome, as Scottie does reliving his old relationship.
+Regarding the theme of possession, it furthers the idea that we are trapped and acting out the machinations of a malevolent force.

 Another good article Cassandra.
 I’m glad I had the opportunity to watch this movie with you!
 Good to see you found time to do some writing.
 But I miss being with you!